JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

   See `?x` and `?y`.

-  It uses the same very standdr building blocks: multiple dispatch.
+  It uses the same very standard building blocks: multiple dispatch.

 ## Precompilation